cyevgeniy/evg.moe/content/js/lwvc-input/index.md

-This code is pretty straightforward - we're  importing required dependencies, creating a ref that will serve as a `v-model`, and using `watchEffect` for demonstration of how our `v-model` is being changed - you can open a dev console and see the logs of `text`'s values.
+This code is pretty straightforward - we're  importing required dependencies, creating a ref that will serve as a `v-model`, and using `watchEffect` for demonstration of how our `v-model` is being changed - you can open a dev console and to see the logs of `text`'s values.

 ## Label and Error label